 No food or drink items are provided in the price so you have two options:

-A – Buy your snacks on board at an inflated price.
-It is a bit more expensive but they do have quite decent selection of hot and cold sandwiches (including a fancy new falafel wrap) as well as posh ramen noodles.
+1 – Buy your snacks on board at an inflated price.
+It is a bit more expensive but they do have quite a decent selection of hot and cold sandwiches (including a fancy new falafel wrap) as well as posh ramen noodles.
 They also have crisps and sweets, or the healthier fruits and nuts.
 Finally, there is good selection of soft drinks or alcohol.
-I was pleasantly surprised to see mini bottles of prosecco and cans of rekordalig as well the usual wine and beer offerings.
+I was pleasantly surprised to see mini bottles of prosecco and cans of Rekorderlig cider as well the usual wine and beer offerings.

 The easyJet uniform has definitely been improved and so they are all very smartly turned out.
 They seemed very friendly, something that isn’t always true on low cost carriers.
 They even smiled when collecting everyone’s rubbish.
 A mum came to wait for the bathroom with her six month old baby and she got a really lovely fuss made of her.
 We had Maria Anna, Emma and Karen and the First Officer who was making announcements was called Alex.